yug-sahni/RAGQuery/README.md

-# 📄 Free Document Q&A System
+# 📄 Document Q&A System

 A powerful, completely free document question-answering system that lets you upload documents and ask questions in natural language.
 Built with advanced AI techniques including RAG (Retrieval-Augmented Generation) and hybrid search.